-Our common stock has been listed on the Nasdaq Global Select Market ("Nasdaq") trading under the symbol "ACBI" since November 2, 2015.
-Prior to that time, there was no public market for our common stock.
+Our common stock is listed on the Nasdaq Global Select Market ("Nasdaq") trading under the symbol "ACBI."
 The following table sets forth for the period indicated the high and low per share sale prices of our common stock on Nasdaq.